dmitry-ivanov/laravel-console-logger/README.md

 $logMiddleware = iclogger_guzzle_middleware($logger, 'json');
 ```

-You can disable logging of specific request params and/or response bodies, based on your custom logic:
+Also, you can disable logging of specific request params and/or response bodies, based on your custom logic:

 ```php
 use Psr\Http\Message\RequestInterface;